emokabe/CapstoneProject/README.md

 The user is able to switch between viewing different courses on their app, and the course that they had been viewing during their last session will be stored locally so that its feed appears upon login.
 Internally, all posts in the Facebook group that are mapped to the corresponding course id will be displayed.

-Finally, the user is able to compose a post in the selected course.
+The user is able to compose a post in the selected course.
 Composing a post will cause a new post to pop up on the feed, and will also publish the post on the common Facebook group mentioned previously.
 The new post's id will be mapped to the course id.

+Finally, there will be a view for searching through posts that the user already read using a search bar.
+Before searching, the user will see a list of "recommended" posts, where more frequently or recently viewed posts will appear higher in the table.
+Clicking on a post in this search view will take the user to the details view for the post.

 ## Wireframe